A skin cyst is a fluid-filled lump just underneath the skin. It's common and harmless, and may disappear without treatment.

 It can be difficult to tell whether a lump is a cyst or something else that might need treatment.

-You should therefore see your GP if you have any sort of lump so it can be properly diagnosed.
+You should therefore see a GP if you have any sort of lump so it can be properly diagnosed.

-Boils and abscesses are painful collections of pus that indicate an infection.
+Boils and abscesses are painful collections of pus that are caused by bacterial infections.
 A cyst may go on to become a boil or abscess.

 What a cyst looks like